JShollaj/AWS-Machine-Learning/AWS MLE Study Guide.md

 - CDF (Obtained by summing up the probability density function and getting the cumulative probability for a random variable).

+- Different Distributions (Gaussian, Log Normal, Pareto).

+- PDFs (Statistical expression that defines a probability distribution (the likelihood of an outcome) for a discrete random variable (e.g., a stock or ETF).

 -